 Forecasting gives you insight into your future resource capacity and helps you see whether or not you can afford to take on more projects.
 With a resource management software like Float, you get an instant snapshot of your team's capacity and availability, so they'll never be overbooked or underutilized.

 Resource management should also capture your team's data on sales, projects, launches, and schedules to help you make smarter resource decisions moving forward.

 The advantages of resource management

-Resource management can help you address core challenges like knowing your team’s availability, what they're working on, and if you're going to hit your project deadlines.
+Resource management can help you address core challenges like managing your team’s availability, seeing what they're working on, and knowing ahead of time whether you're going to hit your project deadlines.

 Advantage #1: It stops you and your team from burning out

 Overbooking (or underbooking) teams on projects is an ongoing problem for businesses.
 Take on too many projects, and your team will be swamped; take on too few projects, and your cash flow will suffer.

 Resource management helps you gauge your team's capacity so they stay busy—but not to the point of burning out.
 Using software, you can encourage your team to complete their work on time, and reallocate their tasks when a project timeline shifts.